 It is also unclear how the Albanian government will move to stop foreign betting sites from accepting Albanian customers.
 The prime minister said a task force will be organized to go after Albanian betting sites but offered no further details regarding how such a task force will go about doing so.

 Although internet censorship is not widespread in Albania, the government does have the authority to block access to “illegal or damaging” content and has shown a willingness to block websites on flimsy legal grounds.
 Similar methods could potentially be used against providers that continue to offer sports betting to Albanian citizens after January 1st.

 Only time will tell what the Albanian government has in store for online betting sites.
-None of it looks good with the country likely to put the pinch on what has proven to be a profitably market for some of the world’s largest bookmakers.
+None of it looks good, with the country likely to put the pinch on what has proven to be a profitable market for some of the world’s largest bookmakers.